NathanaelGandhi/NathanaelGandhi.github.io/_posts/_publish_2021/2021-03-22-OneDrive-in-Ubuntu-20-04.md

 # 5. Test your configuration

+This does not download any files.
+If the output looks right but there are a lot of files being checked press *"ctrl+c"* to exit early, otherwise wait till it finishes.
 ```
 onedrive --synchronize --verbose --dry-run
 ```

-Note: This does not download any files.
-If the output looks right but there are a lot of files being checked press "ctrl+c" to exit early, otherwise wait till it finishes.

 # 6. Sync your changes